aws-deadline/deadline-cloud-for-maya/docs/software_arch.md

    Note: All job template files are currently derived from a standard static job template located at `src/deadline/maya_submitter/default_maya_job_template.yaml`.
 2. Asset references.
 These are the files that the job, when submitted, will require to be able to run.
-The submitter contains code that introspects the scene that is loaded to automatically discover these, and the submitter UI allows the end-user to modify the list of files.
+The submitter contains code that introspects the loaded scene to automatically discover these.
+The submitter plug-in's UI allows the end-user to modify this list of files.

 The job submission itself is handled by functionality within the `deadline` package that is hooked up when the UI is created.